voodoo/caveman-guide/src/content/blog/30-this-is-the-end/index.md

 As you move forward, remember that the essence of survival lies in curiosity, adaptability, and a sense of humor.
 Embrace the wisdom of the caveman within you, and don't be afraid to question the status quo.
 Whether you're facing a new dietary fad, a perplexing work challenge, or simply the daily grind, approach it with the same ingenuity and tenacity that have driven human progress for millennia.

-## A Final Word of Thanks
+## A Final Word

 Writing "Caveman's Guide to Surviving the Modern Industrial Landscape" has been a labor of love, born out of my own journey from developer to modern-day caveman.
 I am grateful for the opportunity to share these insights and stories with you, and I hope they have inspired you to see the world through a slightly different lens.

 In the end, survival is not just about enduring; it's about thriving.
 It's about finding joy in the simple things, seeking knowledge, and maintaining a sense of wonder and humor in the face of life's challenges.
 You have the heart of a caveman, and you are more capable than you know.

+## Thank you

   > I'd like to thank my godfather, Mark Wieser.
   > He is a prodigious writer and the hardest working man I know.
   > Gently, he tried to teach me the value of hard work.
-I never learned
+I may have never learned
   > but I was always listening.
 Thank you and I love you.